How to Care For Christmas Flowers

 Caring for Poinsettias, Christmas Cactus, and More

 Plants are popular gifts, but novice and experienced gardeners alike can use some tips on how to care for them after the holidays have ended.
-Here are some of the most popular holiday plant gifts and how to take care of them.
-Learn more about poinsettias as traditional Christmas plants here.
+Here are some of the most popular Christmas plants as holiday gifts and how to care for them.

 Many people simply keep their poinsettias around until they’ve lost their colored leaves, and then throw them out.
 But with a little care, poinsettias can be brought back to bloom year after year.
 Here are 5 things you didn’t know about poinsettias.